Darkwood: Development

 The game was revealed with the release of a pre-alpha gameplay trailer on YouTube, on March 5, 2013.
 A page for the game was created on Steam Greenlight on March 11, 2013, with the following months seeing the release of a campaign on the popular crowdfunding website Indiegogo which funded the game's initial developing.
 The campaign collected over US$57,000, totalizing 143% of the established goal (US$40,000).
 On July 24, 2014, the game was released to the public in an alpha stage, with updates being released ever since.
 Support for 32-bit Linux systems, although present at first, was dropped mid-development, as a survey done by the developers showed no players currently using such a system.
 On June 6, 2017, the game was pushed out of alpha, and into version beta 1.

 A live action trailer produced by the Polish studio Film Fiction was released on July 19, and the full game was released on August 18, 2017.

 On August 25, the developers released a blog post on image hosting website Imgur, telling the story of the game's development process and releasing a free torrent of it, asking the players to buy it if they enjoy it.
 This move was motivated by two reasons, they wanted some players who couldn't afford the game to be able to play it, and also received several e-mails related to theft of game keys.
 They stated that they preferred to give the game for free to some people than feed the leeching key-reselling websites.

 On January 22, 2018, the developers released the 1.2 update, bringing Spanish, Brazilian Portuguese and German translations to the game.
 The translations were worked on with the help of the community.
 They also stated that more language localizations were in development.
-In May 2019, the official Nintendo Switch version was released.
 On August 7, 2019, the 1.3 version was released, containing a number of bugfixes, optimizations and localizations for Simplified Chinese, Italian, Turkish and Hungarian.
 A French localization was also confirmed to be in development.